 Taking Big Leaps Instead of Baby Steps

-Perhaps it’s tempting to think training for marathon is the perfect thing to get us out of the couch potato lifestyle.
+Perhaps it’s tempting to think training for a marathon is the perfect thing to get us out of the couch potato lifestyle.
 But Meredith says this is one fitness mistake we don’t have to make.
 Fitness and diet goals broken into small, attainable steps are much more likely to be sustainable.

 Forgetting to Listen to Your Body

 There is no one-size-fits-all fitness plan or diet.
 It just doesn’t exist.
 It’s all about finding the balance that is right for you.
 I agree with Meredith that the best health education is simply paying attention to how your body responds to different kinds of food, exercise, or stress.